securityguy/DMRcmd/README.md

 or authentication will fail and data from your hotspot will be ignored.

-**Please be cognizant of the fact that any given DMR ID may be assigned to an individual and use appropriate care to ensure that you do not inadvertently route traffic intended to trigger DMRCmd events to a DMR network.**
+**Please be cognizant of the fact that any given DMR ID may be assigned to an individual and use appropriate care to ensure that you do not inadvertently route traffic intended to trigger DMRcmd events to a DMR network.**

 ### openSPOT Users